 Things to Do

-– The only tourism thing I did in this area was a visit to the London Eye, because getting a view from high up is always my favourite thing to do on any city trip!
+- The only tourism thing I did in this area was a visit to the London Eye, because getting a view from high up is always my favourite thing to do on any city trip!
+If you book your ticket in advance, you can skip the line – which can save you SO MUCH time!!

 - As I had some time left before my room became available for me (Safestay-wide check in is at 2pm!), I checked out East Street Market.
 The area of Elephant & Castle is home to many people from the African diaspora, and on and around East Street Market you will find a lot of shops selling foods and products from the African continent.
 The market is a great place to stock up on fresh fruit and veg for a little picknick, or to buy some vintage and second hand towards the other end of the market.